 "File is in use"

 Dropbox won't sync files that are "locked" (or in use) by another application.
-When Dropbox skips the file, the status message in your Dropbox menu (from the system tray or menu bar) will report that the file is in use.
+When Dropbox skips the file, the status message in the Dropbox menu in your taskbar/menu bar will report that the file is in use.

 Applications lock files to prevent conflicts from occurring when the file is opened from one or more locations.
 For example, Microsoft Office (Word, PowerPoint, Excel, etc...) typically locks its files while they are open.